cppden/med/README.md

 ## Description
 Zero-dependency (STL) header-only C++ library for definition of messages with generation of corresponding encoder and decoder via meta-programming.
 MED is extensible library which can be adopted to support many type of encoding rules.
 Currently it includes:
-* complete implementation of non-ASN.1 octet encoding rules;
+* extensible implementation of non-ASN.1 octet encoding rules;
 * initial implementation of Google ProtoBuf encoding rules;
 * initial implementation of JSON encoding rules.